kubernetes/website/docs/tasks/administer-cluster/out-of-resource.md

 has exceeded its request, the strategy targets the largest consumer of the starved resource.
-* `Guaranteed` Pods are guaranteed only when requests and limits are specified for all the containers and they are equal A `Guaranteed` Pod is guaranteed to never be evicted because of another Pod's resource consumption.
+* `Guaranteed` Pods are guaranteed only when requests and limits are specified for all the containers and they are equal.
+A `Guaranteed` Pod is guaranteed to never be evicted because of another Pod's resource consumption.
 If a system daemon (such as `kubelet`, `docker`, and `journald`) is consuming more resources than were reserved via `system-reserved` or `kube-reserved` allocations, and the